KRANTHIAKURATHI/CDC_Autocomplete_chrome_extension/README.md

-# 🎥 Course Video Autoplay For vit student to complete cdc videos
+# 🎥 Course Video Autoplay For vit students to complete cdc videos

 An intelligent Chrome extension designed to enhance your online learning experience by automatically navigating and playing the next video in a course sequence.
 No more clicking "Next" every 5 minutes—just sit back, learn, and let the extension handle the navigation.